Does the Sheriff Serve Papers on the Weekend? What You Should Know

 In the United States, legal documents are usually served by sheriffs and professional process servers during business hours from 8 a.m. to 5 p.m., Monday to Friday.
 While this means most people expect service to occur only on weekdays, some states, like California, do allow sheriffs to serve court papers on weekends.
 However, their ability to serve papers outside standard business hours depends on state law and the local sheriff’s office.
 Hiring a professional process server, who can work outside official hours, is often the most reliable option when weekend service is required.

 On-Call Legal Process Servers is your trusted expert process server for all services of process in California.
-Our nationwide process servers have over 15 years of experience and are always available to help you deliver your court papers across the country, at any time, including weekends.
+Our nationwide process servers have over 15 years of experience and are available to help coordinate assignments to help you deliver your court papers across the country, at any time, including weekends.
 Book a free consultation with us today to discuss your process service.

 In this blog, you’ll learn whether sheriffs can serve documents on weekends, what their working hours are, and the difference between using a sheriff and hiring a private process server.